-At last year’s Tony Awards ceremony, Hamilton was the juggernaut, having a lock on almost every category in which it was nominated.
+At the 2016 Tony Awards ceremony, Hamilton was the juggernaut, having a lock on almost every category in which it was nominated.
 This year, the anticipated winners are not as clear.
 Many categories, particularly the supporting ones, are chock-full of talent in dead heats for their respective prizes.
 Even this year’s Best Musical category has no foregone conclusions.
 There have been several tight races in the history of the Tony Awards, many that resulted in ties.
 Here are some of the more exciting competitions for theater’s most coveted accolades and the stories behind them.

 Actress in a Musical (1958)